Daynamica-Repositories/rDaynamica/README.md

 For those who are experienced with using R, we strongly encourage you to dive into the code and see how you might customize the different functions to meet your exact needs.

 It is our hope to continually improve this code repo and add new modules to expand the list of options for analyzing Daynamica data.
 If you have a common set of analyses that you perform that isn't addressed in our repo, please let us know.
 We want to develop a thriving community of Dayanamica data users who can share and improve each others analysis.

+# Learn more about Daynamica

+If you are interested in learning more about Daynamica and its history, we recommend reading this chapter from an upcoming book about Daynamica.

+<a href="landing_page_files/Chapter 3.
+Digital Day Reconstruction 5.12.2024.pdf" target="_blank">Daynamica Book Chapter.</a>

 ## Getting Started